leleluu/TeaTimer/README.md

 ### Achievements 🦩

-- Display tea collection with UICollectionView
+- Display tea collection with `UICollectionView`
-- Set up constraints using AutoLayout in code
+- Set up constraints using Auto Layout in code
-- Build an input form using UITextField, UIPickerView, and UIColorPickerViewController
+- Build an input form using `UITextField`, `UIPickerView`, and `UIColorPickerViewController`
-- Persist tea collection across sessions using UserDefaults
+- Persist tea collection across sessions using `UserDefaults`
-- Build countdown timer using Timer class
+- Build countdown timer using `Timer` class
-- Notify user of finished timer with sound via AVFoundation
+- Notify user of finished timer with sound via `AVFoundation`
 - Notify user of finished timer with local notifications